openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 }
 ```

 The `alias` key identifies which versification is used.
 For example, `.translation_info("niv")` returns `kjv` for this key because the NIV uses KJV versification.
+Objects with identical `alias` values are identical.

 The `books` key lists the books in order, which you can use to find surrounding books.
 For example, if you know from `order` that `"Exod": 2`, you know that you can find it at `books[1]` (because the array is zero-based).
 Similarly, the book before `Exod` is at `books[0]`, and the book after it is at `books[2]`.